 3 Tips for Developing a Customer Journey Optimization Strategy

 Over the past year, as life has globally become more tethered than ever to technology and digital experiences due to the pandemic, site experience and ease of navigation have never been more important.
-Compound this digital reliance with a saturated marketplace where 100s of retailers competing for finite wallet share and you’ll see why a brand’s ability to present customer-centric moments is essential to success.
+Compound this digital reliance with a saturated marketplace where 100s of retailers compete for finite wallet share and you’ll see why a brand’s ability to present customer-centric moments is essential to success.
 Even Google has recognized this necessity, tying site experience to SEO rankings as of May 2021.
-This poses the question of what does building a customer journey optimization strategy mean for your brand’s website?
+This poses the question of what building a customer journey optimization strategy means for your brand’s website.

 Understand where customers are landing on your website, and how these landing pages impact key site metrics like bounce rate and activity rate.
 Contentsquare research shows that in 2020, approximately 47% of website visitors abandoned their journeys after viewing just one page on a website.
 By analyzing how visitors move through your website, it is easy to identify top landing pages by device, acquisition source, or customer type to determine which landing pages have the lowest bounce rate and to minimize friction points for conversion.
 You can then dive deeper (for example, using our page comparator tool), to understand just how engaged customers are with those various landing pages, and adjust your acquisition and retention strategies accordingly.